rubyide/vscode-ruby/docs/developing.md

 - [`language-server-ruby`](https://github.com/rubyide/vscode-ruby/blob/master/packages/language-server-ruby) - language server implementation
   <!-- - [`ruby-debug-ide-protocol`](https://github.com/rubyide/vscode-ruby/blob/master/packages/ruby-debug-ide-protocol) - implementation of the [ruby-debug-ide protocol](https://github.com/ruby-debug/ruby-debug-ide/blob/master/protocol-spec.md) -->

-Each package utilizes `webpack` or `tsc` to build the `dist` directory, depending up on whether `node_modules` needs to be bundled
+Each package utilizes `esbuild` or `tsc` to build the `dist` directory.

-Packages that use `webpack` are consumed directly by VS Code.
+Packages that use `esbuild` are consumed directly by VS Code.
 VS Code does not run `npm install` for packages and thus any code must make sure its dependencies are bundled alongside it.

 Packages that just use `tsc` are dependencies of other packages.